dylanpinn/FIT3003/lectures/lecture-01.md

 - Any system designed to support decision making **must**:
   - Be closely developed with co-operation between the users and the developers.
-  - Be developed in an adaptive manner - as the user uses the system, their understanding and requirements change and teh system design has to change too.
+  - Be developed in an adaptive manner - as the user uses the system, their understanding and requirements change and the system design has to change too.
-- Evolutionary/Adaptaive development
+- Evolutionary/Adaptive development
-  - Significantly different to traditional project-based development where there is a clear end-date and specific deliverable (and budget)
+  - Significantly different from traditional project-based development where there are a clear end-date and specific deliverable (and budget)
 - High profile projects
-  - Significant organisational impact, affects multiple business areas
+  - The significant organisational impact affects multiple business areas
 - As a result - high risk

 ## Summary

 - Business Intelligence is the current approach to organisational decision support.
-- Data Warehousing provides the data infrastrcture to develop various decision support and business intelligence initiatives in an organisation.
+- Data Warehousing provides the data infrastructure to develop various decision support and business intelligence initiatives in an organisation.
 - BI is a significant aspect of enterprise IT, important to understand properly.
 - BI and DW are fundamentally different from more typical information systems: